 Photo: Mike Stephenson

-Interview of this soul/ blues singer by Mike Stephenson took place in Vicksburg, Mississippi in May 2013.
-Many thanks go to Peggy Brown for arranging the interview.
+Interview of this Chicago based soul/ blues singer by Mike Stephenson took place in Chicago in June 2013.
+Many thanks go to Jim Feeney for arranging the interview.